-Sinus And Nasal Center
+Sinus And Nasal Treatment Center in Austin TX

 Sinus And Nasal Treatment Center in Austin, TX

 Patients frequently suffer from chronic nasal allergies and congestion, recurring sinus infections, and chronic sinus pressure with little relief despite many visits to the doctor.
 Dr. Slaughter is an Otolaryngologist who has pioneered the modern non-surgical and minimally invasive techniques that have provided relief for thousands.
 As a member of the American Academy of Otolaryngic Allergy, he offers the state of the art in allergy treatments for his patients.
-Dr. Slaughter serves as a National Entellus Center of Excellence Trainer in balloon sinuplasty and other minimally invasive techniques and led the way for simple office-based solutions in ENT care.
+Dr. Slaughter has served as a National Entellus Center of Excellence Trainer in balloon sinuplasty and other minimally invasive techniques and led the way for simple office-based solutions in ENT care.

 Our office has all of the advanced diagnostic equipment such as our very low dose in-office Xoran MiniCAT CT scan available in one location to make your visit a complete and comprehensive evaluation of your sinus and nasal issues.
 Request an appointment to see Dr. Slaughter today and join the thousands who have found relief to their sinus issues.